-The senior may nominate themselves, a caregiver who is 21 years old and above, or a nursing home that the senior is residing in to receive the IDAPE payout.
+The senior may nominate himself/herself, a caregiver who is 21 years old and above, or a nursing home that the senior is residing in to receive the IDAPE payout.

 Born between 1 October 1932 and 30 September 1962 (both dates inclusive), with pre-existing disabilities as of 30 September 2002.

-You must be unable to perform three or more of the six Activities of Daily Living, and certified by an approved assessor.
+Unable to perform three or more of the six Activities of Daily Living, as certified by an MOH-accredited severe disability assessor.
 These six activities are:

 Application Form For Schemes Administered by Agency for Integrated Care and go through the